2025 Reading Challenge

 July

-I’ve been following the author Lisa Sell for some time on social media.
+I’ve been following the author Lisa Sell on social media for some time.
 She has funny posts about writing and cats.
 I finally got around to reading her mystery novel Hidden.

 August